techidaily/site-windows11/source/_posts/minimize-high-usage-windows-11-news-and-media-feats.md

 ![disable widgets Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/disable-widgets-windows-11.jpg)

  Unfortunately, News and Interests is a core feature of Windows 11 widgets.
-If the lack of Widgets isn't a concern, you can[disable the Windows 11 Widget app](https://www.makeuseof.com/windows-11-disable-widgets/) to get rid of the resource-hog news feed on your computer.
+If the lack of Widgets isn't a concern, you can [disable the Windows 11 Widget app](https://www.makeuseof.com/windows-11-disable-widgets/) to get rid of the resource-hog news feed on your computer.
 However, if you find the widgets useful, you must endure the News and Interests feature.

  The easiest way to disable Widgets is from the Taskbar settings.
 If that does not work or if your Windows 11 isn't activated, you can use Registry Editor to disable the Widgets icon from the taskbar.

- If the issue persists even after disabling News and Interest, try to[perform a Windows 11 repair reinstall](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) .
+ If the issue persists even after disabling News and Interest, try to [perform a Windows 11 repair reinstall](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) .
 During a repair reinstall, Windows will reinstall the operating system without removing your personal files and apps.

 ## 3\.
 Disable News and Interests Using the Group Policy Editor

  On Windows 11, you can configure News and Interests on the taskbar policy to disable the feature and prevent high memory usage.
 Group Policy Editor (GPEdit) is a Windows component and is not only available on the OS's Pro, Enterprise, and Education editions.

- If you are on Windows 11 Home, follow these steps to[enable gpedit on Windows Home](https://www.catalog.update.microsoft.com/) and then proceed with the steps below:
+ If you are on Windows 11 Home, follow these steps to [enable gpedit on Windows Home](https://www.catalog.update.microsoft.com/) and then proceed with the steps below:

 1. Press**Win + R** to open**Run** .
 2. Type**gpedit.msc** and click**OK** to open**Group Policy Editor** .